jumpnow/jumpnowtek-site/_posts/2014-02-25-Overo-Systems-with-Yocto.md

     scott@hex:~/poky-dora/meta-gumstix$ git checkout -b dora origin/dora
     scott@hex:~/poky-dora/meta-gumstix$ cd ..

-Finally the **meta-duovero** repository
+Finally the **meta-overo** repository

     scott@hex:~/poky-dora$ cd ..
-    scott@hex:~$ mkdir duovero
+    scott@hex:~$ mkdir overo
-    scott@hex:~$ cd duovero
+    scott@hex:~$ cd overo
-    scott@hex:~/duovero$ git clone git://github.com/jumpnow/meta-duovero
+    scott@hex:~/overo$ git clone git://github.com/jumpnow/meta-overo

-I put the **meta-duovero** repository in a different sub-directory because while the first 3 repositories can be shared, the **meta-duovero** repository may or may not be Duovero specific.
-I am only testing this repository with Duoveros.
+I put the **meta-overo** repository in a different sub-directory because while the first 3 repositories can be shared, the **meta-overo** repository may or may not be Overo specific.
+I am only testing this repository with Overos.

-The **meta-duovero/README.md** file has the last commits from the dependency repositories that I tested.
+The **meta-overo/README.md** file has the last commits from the dependency repositories that I tested.
 You can always checkout those commits explicitly if you run into problems.